 When you're looking for a new piece of software, you want the pricing structure to be as transparent and easy to understand as possible, with all the costs mentioned upfront so you can avoid this exact situation.
-Be aware that some vendors aren't out to make it easy to understand - purposefully.
-You know you them when you see bewilderingly long documents explaining the various tiers and pricing models, some as long as a 29-page PDF - for pricing!
+Be aware that some vendors don't make it easy to understand—purposefully.
+You know you them when you see bewilderingly long documents explaining the various tiers and pricing models.
 And if the pricing document is impenetrable…. well, what can you be sure of?

 Hidden costs come in a number of shapes and forms, here are the most common.

 Onboarding - Do you need an IT admin to set up the system?
 Or can member of the sales team, do it on their own?
 An outsourced programmer or IT professional equals unforeseen costs.
 If the sales team can handle it themselves, you'll save money.

 Training - Does your vendor charge per person or per hour?
 If it's per person, you need to make very sure that the people you choose can pass on their knowledge to the rest of your team.
 And if they charge per hour you need to make sure the system is quick to get up and running.

 Integration Fees - Will your vendor charge to use APIs and integrate with other solutions you use, such as email or help desk?

 Features - Are there features that are more costly than they first appear?
 For example, do you need a feature (for example, an integrated phone system) that's an expensive option?